30 years of Latin (E.F.) Masses on the Island

 He joined the society priests on several Retreats and attended their celebrations in Rome in 2013 which marked the society’s silver jubilee.

 In 2014 Fr.
-Glaysher was delighted when he was invited to offer the annual High Mass in Westminster Cathedral (see picture – left) and to address their annual meeting.
+Glaysher was delighted when he was invited to offer the annual High Mass in Westminster Cathedral (see picture – below) and to address their annual meeting.
 The following year, at the request of the LMS he started a monthly Sunday Latin Mass in Bournemouth, which meant him travelling there from the Island in the afternoon, after his normal parish schedule of Masses.
 This was quite hectic, but he was pleased to respond to this pastoral need.
 After nine years in Ryde, it was no real surprise to hear recently that Fr.
 Glaysher was moving to Aldershot in September.
 He will be sorely missed amongst traditional Catholics on the Island.
 He is clearly a man who loves the priesthood.
 As one person remarked, “Psalm 109 is most apt when thinking about him.”

 (Tu es sacredos in aeternum secundum ordinem Melchisedech –